camwebb/treetracker-decisions/0012-species-data.md

     select an identification.
 In addition, for the botanist to have access to an organization’s local species list is very helpful, but communicating with the organization to get this list can be hard.
-What is needed is: a _short_ list of local names that the organization can edit and add to.
+What is needed is: a **short list of local names** visible to each Admin panel user, that can be edited and added to.
+ *  **B** Infrastructure must be built to **match this local to the global** set of taxa (with TT) by another Admin panel user.
- 2. The current way that determination decisions are recorded in the DB prevents many important queries.
-The act of choosing a species is a key data element, and needs its own table.
+ *  **C** The current way that determination decisions are recorded in the DB prevents many important queries.
+The act of choosing a species for a seedling, and matching a local name to a global name (known as “**determinations**”) needs to be recorded, with metadata of: person, timestamp and reason.
+ *  **D** The external data in the herbarium database and Airtable database need to be **integrated** directly into the TT data model.
+ *  **E** The metadata collated about each species in the herbarium module and the large set of sample images provided by the links to TT captures represents a **globally valuable information resource**.
+A web service can be built around this for other users outside GS.
+ *  **F** The social question of who has the **authority** to make a definitive match between local and global taxa must be resolved.

-## Proposed solution
+## Proposed solutions

+### 1. Modify TT database structure

+### 2. Modify ‘Verify’ admin panel

+### 3. Create new ‘Herbarium’ admin panel

+### 4. Create external view and web service for herbarium data

+### 5. Determine authorization process for trusted ‘taxonomic editors’

+ information

-**Overall**: _1.
-Separate local, organization species from global, vetted species, and 2. track each determination event, and each local-to-global mapping within the database._
+ 1. Separate local, organization species from global, vetted species
+ 2. track each determination event, and each local-to-global mapping within the database._

 ### User workflow